yaroslav2k/spbu-anticheat-project/README.md

 The project is intended to build reliable and extendable platform for automatic code clone detection.
 While the primary use-cases is considered to be student homework cheating detection, it can be used to automate clone detection of any programs.

-## Instalation
+## Installation

-Currently the only way to install the system locally is to clone its source code and build required docker images.
+### Prerequisites

+The instructions below were on tested on Ubuntu 22.04 with the following packages installed:

-The instruction below is tested via Docker Engine (Community) 26.0.0 and Docker Compose plugin 2.25.0.
+- Docker Engine (Community) 26.0.0 with compose plugin (2.25.0)

+Make sure you have docker installed, other versions are highly likely to work too.

 1. Clone this git repository: